rogeriobispo/product_favorites/Readme.md

   }
   ```

-- Update customer - with bearer token
+- Update customer - with bearer token only the logged customer

   ```
   patch/put /api/customer/:id